defndaines/kiroku/kirkus.md

 ## Nonfiction (0)

-- [ ] 2014: Roz Chast _Can't We Talk About Something More Pleasant?_
+- [ ] 2014: Roz Chast _Can’t We Talk About Something More Pleasant?_
 - [ ] 2015: Ta-Nehisi Coates _Between the World and Me_
 - [ ] 2016: Susan Faludi _In the Darkroom_
 - [ ] 2017: Jack E. Davis _The Gulf: The Making of an American Sea_